hippiehunter/dblbook/src/guessing_game/guessing_game.md

 Console.WriteLine("Please input your guess.")
 ```

-Similar to the previous line, this outputs "Please input your guess." to the console.
+Similar to the previous line, this line outputs "Please input your guess." to the console.
 It's a prompt for the user to enter their guess.

 ##### Storing values with variables